 Approximately 130,000 knee replacement surgeries are performed every year in the United States.
 Too many of these knee replacements in recent years have had defective hardware.
-Our Smith & Nephew knee replacement lawyers are investigating potential lawsuits throughout the United States for claims on behalf of victims who received a Smith & Nephew knee implant that may be defective.Background
+Smith & Nephew's Journey knee replacement did not fare well.Background

 The knee is the largest joint in the human body.
 The knee joint supports the majority of the body’s weight, and as a consequence is susceptible to injury or trauma with the development of osteoarthritis in later life.
 Knee replacement surgery is often necessary for patients with osteoarthritis to alleviate pain when non-surgical therapies are ineffective.

 An estimated 581,000 knee replacements are performed annually in the US.
 Direct costs of hip and knee replacements are greater than $35 billion.
 Is there a battle over that money by companies fighting to get to that market as quickly as they can?
 You bet.
+This number is growing, too.
 By 2030, it is projected that total joint replacement will increase to 4 million patients annually.

 Knee replacement surgery is a frequent choice for patients who are at their wits end from arthritis or extensive fractures.
 These patients did not want surgery but they just ran out of options.
 The following are the most common indications for surgery: